MiDataInt/mdi-script-generator/static/mdi-intro.md

 - **Download**  - view the script contents and download to your computer

 - **Usage**     - instructions for using your script on Windows and Mac computers

+For a quick start, set Run Mode to Local and download the script with default options, which will install and run the MDI from the home directory on your desktop or laptop.